-For much of this winter season the Southwestern United States have been under the influence of a large, blocking ridge of high pressure.
+For much of this winter season, the Southwestern United States has been under the influence of a large, blocking ridge of high pressure.
 This ridge has sent storms well to the north, keeping the southwest dry and warm.
 While a few soaking systems helped push drought conditions out of California, the Four Corners have been seeing drought conditions worsen with snow pack rivaling the worst on record (snow pack records date back about 40 years).

 Get the latest forecast for the Western U.S. anytime with the WeatherNation app by pulling up the regional forecast section, or tuning in to WeatherNationTV at :50 past the hour.